cbeier-studio/Xolmis/docs/en/audio-recordings.md

       - Click the **Add** button :material-plus-circle: in the toolbar of the audio recordings side panel.
       - Select one or more files to attach to the current record.
       - Click **Open** to confirm.
-      - The system will display the progress of the upload.
+      - The system will display the progress of adding the recordings.
-      - If metadata is present (e.g., creation date), it will be automatically extracted.
-Other information must be edited manually afterwards.

 2. **Drag and drop**
       - Drag audio files from your file explorer.
       - Drop them directly into the audio recordings side panel.
+      - The system will display the progress of adding the recordings.

+3. **Edit metadata**
+      - If metadata is present (e.g., creation date), it will be automatically extracted.
+      - Link the audio recordings to records using the dialog that opens.
+      - Other information must be edited manually afterwards.

 This flexibility allows quick integration of field recordings into the database.